thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ## Yes, but GitHub

-This is my favourite argument from individuals and teams.
+This is my favourite argument from proponents of feature branching.

 > Literally every GitHub repository that accepts pull requests uses short lived
 > branches.
 It’s insane to say it “doesn’t work” when it’s the pre-eminent
 > method of software collaboration today.
 >
 > -- James Nugent ([@jen20](https://twitter.com/jen20)), [Jul 13 2021](https://twitter.com/jen20/status/1415047268575727619?s=20)

-Well, that is such a well-founded argument.

 In my humble opinion, this sounds like Cargo Culting the Open Source world.